Batyrkhan-Sk/CryptoNews/README.md

 ## Examples
 - Searching for "Bitcoin" will display the latest news articles related to Bitcoin.
-- Searching for "ETH" will show news articles related to Ethereum.
+- Searching for "ether" will show news articles related to Ethereum.